Sleeper hit: In music

-Chappell Roan's debut studio album The Rise and Fall of a Midwest Princess was not an immediate commercial success upon its release in September 2023; however, it began to garner a cult following due to Roan's supporting act on Olivia Rodrigo's Guts World Tour, her performances at music festivals like Coachella and Governors Ball, and the success of her follow-up single, "Good Luck, Babe!".
-By June 2024, the album had peaked within the top ten on the Billboard 200.
-Subsequently, several of its singles ("Femininomenon", "Casual", "Pink Pony Club", "Red Wine Supernova", and "Hot to Go!") entered the Billboard Global 200 and the Billboard Hot 100 for the first time since their release.

 In the 2020s, Lostwave grew in popularity, spearheaded by the search for "Subways of Your Mind" by Fex - known for many years as "The Most Mysterious Song on the Internet".
 This and other songs which went unheralded at the time of their original release saw a resultant increase in popularity.

-COVID-19 pandemic
+COVID-19 pandemic and TikTok

 The COVID-19 pandemic played a significant role in audiences' rediscovery of previously released media, including music, primarily through video sharing service TikTok and other social media platforms.
 Songs which were released up to several years prior but failed to make an immediate impression commercially have gained renewed popularity and chart success.
-In September 2023, Billboard introduced the new TikTok Billboard Top 50, which keeps track of songs from how many plays they get on TikTok.
+In September 2023, Billboard introduced the TikTok Billboard Top 50 chart, which keeps track of songs from how many plays they get on TikTok.
 Examples of TikTok sleeper hits since 2020 include: